protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/tutorials.md

 |        1.
 Invoke generator        |    2.
 Build and run application    |

 The output of our application is logged in the Console View and it shows the “Hello World”.
-By typing “quit”, as prompt, and pressing enter, the application terminates regularly.
+By typing “quit” on the prompt and pressing enter the application terminates regularly.

 ![image](images/013-quit-hello-msc.png)

 #### Open the Message Sequence Chart

 After termination, we can inspect the behavior of our application.
-It is recorded in the form of a MSC (Message Sequence Chart) and can now be used for debugging or documentation purpose.
+It is recorded in the form of a MSC (Message Sequence Chart) and can now be used for debugging or documentation purposes.
 Open *msc.seq* or *subSystemRef_Async.seq* in the folder *log* using the tool Trace2UML (if the file is not present, try to refresh (F5) the folder *log*).

 <span class="label label-info">Note:</span> The Trace2UML (Open Source tool) download links can be found in the Preconditions of [Getting Started](#getting-started-c).

 Yet the MSC is nearly empty having not recorded any interaction between actors.
-It shows that *topActor* (full instance path */LogSys/subSystemRef/topActor*) has taken *helloState*.
+It shows that *topActor* (full instance path */LogSys/subSystemRef/topActor*) has assumed *helloState*.
 In the next PingPong tutorial we are going to create a more sophisticated and vivid eTrice application introducing actor building blocks and message protocols.

 ![image](images/013-hello-msc.png)